lemaetech/wtr/usage_guide/usage_guide.md

 val contact_uri : ('_weak3, '_weak3) Otr.uri = <abstr>
 ```

-Two paths with same path components, such as `/home/about` and `/home/about/`, but with the only difference being the trailing `/` are not equal to each other.
+Two paths with the same path components, such as `/home/about` and `/home/about/`, but with the only difference being the trailing `/` are not equal to each other.
 As such `otr` matches them differently.

 ```ocaml